 The Collaborative Approach alternates between learning sessions and action periods.

-- During the first learning session participants learn how to implement the Collaborative Approach in their own context, and receive updates from subject matter experts.
-The hubs develop a change package which encompassed strategies for knowledge translation to tackle their chosen issue.
+- During the first learning session, participants learn how to implement the Collaborative Approach in their own context, and receive updates from subject matter experts.
+The hubs develop a change package that encompassed strategies for knowledge translation to tackle their chosen issue.

 - The country hubs then return to their country and set up local collaboratives with their own stakeholders.
 They replicate the first learning session and adapt their change package with the input of these stakeholders.

 - The strategies for knowledge translation are then implemented during the local action period.